youpiwaza/pb-modelisme--com/_docs/README.md

 Here are 3 main documentations:

+- [server setup](./server-setup_secret.md) to learn commands executed on the server.
 - [Local environnement setup](./local-environnement-setup.md) to learn how to contribute to the project
 - `/craft-and-tests` folder, where you can create others docs or folders to test stuff, or store your work in progress
 - `/debug` folder, where you can store all the obscure stuff you did until it worked